galex/yamvil/README.md

 ## Contributing

-Run `./gradlew publishToMavenLocal` to publish all the artefacts locally
+Run `./gradlew publishToMavenLocal` to publish all the artefacts locally.